Madison no. 8 mine Dewmaine IL

 Brush sold the St. Louis and Big Muddy Coal Company to Madison Coal Corporation in 1905.
 The Madison #8 mine was closed in 1923.
 In its history the mine produced 8,928,389 tons of coal.

 At one time, Madison #8 was the highest-producing mine in Illinois.
-In addition to African-Americans, the mine was worked by numerous European immigrants including Polish, Russians, Czechoslovakians, and Rusyns.
+In addition to African-Americans, the mine was worked by numerous European immigrants including Polish, Russians, Czechoslovaks, and Rusyns.

 Location

 The former mine entrance is located just north of Rizwood Lane, northeast of the former center of the village of Dewmaine.